AllieWhoops/alliewhoops.github.io/portfolio.md

 description: My portfolio, containing both my university projects and personal experiments!
 ---

+This is a showcase of some of the development projects I have done.
+Some of these were part of university projects, whereas others are things I made to teach myself something new, or as part of a game jam.
+The projects I am most proud of (or learned the most from) have their own dedicated pages, and the smaller ones have summaries on this page.

 # **Slash & Learn** - August 2025
 > [More Info]({{site.url}}/portfolio/slash-and-learn)